acdha/iiif.io/source/api/presentation/2.1/index.md

 The page resources _MAY_ have different properties from the paged resource, including different rights and descriptive properties.
 Clients _MUST_ take into account any requirements derived from these properties, such as displaying `logo` or `attribution`.

 #### 7.4.1.
-Paged Layers
+Example Paged Layer

-A layer representing a long transcription with almost half a million annotations:
+A layer representing a long transcription with almost half a million annotations, perhaps where each annotation paints a single word on the canvas:

 {% highlight json %}
 {